fernandotcbudo/Data_rep_platzi/README.md

 # **Hi!**

-**My name is Fernando, and in this repository you will see my learning journey in Data Science and AI.**
+**My name is Fernando, and in this repository you will see my learning journey through Data Science and AI.**

 **I hope it might be helpful**